 As soon as he thinks that a story is sufficiently detailed, the Product Owner evaluates it.
 If he thinks it brings value, it accepts it as a story, which moves it in the backlog of the Backlogs view.
 You can accept a story in its descriptive panel by clicking on the Accept button, or directly on the post-it if you click on “…”.

-A little trick: if you want to accept/select/delete several stories all at once, you can activate the bulk selection by clicking on the dedicated button in the toolbar below your avatar.
+A little trick: if you want to accept/select/delete several stories all at once, you can activate the bulk selection with keyboard shortcuts (shift or ctrl + click).

 The Product Owner defines priorities by moving the post-its.
 The highest priority is at the top left of the view.
 Thanks to the Rank button you can also automatically sort your stories by type, effort, feature, date of creation, etc…